Musgrove pitches hometown Padres past Mets 6-0 and into NLDS

 He was working on a one-hitter and warming up for the sixth inning Sunday when Mets manager Buck Showalter came out of the dugout and spoke to first base umpire Alfonso Marquez.

+“All Buck requested was for us to check for an illegal substance,” Marquez said.

-All six umps huddled and then went to the mound as Marquez, the crew chief, felt Musgrove's glove, cap — even his ears — apparently searching for any illegal sticky substances.
+The six umps huddled and then went to the mound.
+Marquez, the crew chief, felt Musgrove's glove, cap — even his ears — searching for any unauthorized sticky substances.

+“I’ve seen him do it before, checking the pitcher,” Musgrove said, referring to Showalter.
+“I get it, dude.
+They’re on their last leg, they’re desperate, they’re doing everything they can to get me out of the game."

+Musgrove was allowed to continue, and he worked a 1-2-3 sixth punctuated by a pointed gesture toward the New York dugout.

+“It motivated me a little bit, man.
+It fired me up,” he said.

-The spin rate was up on all six of Musgrove's pitches.
-Umpires let him continue, and he worked a 1-2-3 sixth.
+The spin rate was up on all six of Musgrove's pitches Sunday.

+“I love him as a pitcher, always have," Showalter said.
+"I feel kind of bad about it, but it won’t cast anything.
+He’s too good a pitcher, and they’re too good — without getting into a lot of things, the spin rates and different things that I’m sure you’re all aware of when you see something that jumps out at you.
+I get a lot of information in the dugout that — we certainly weren’t having much luck the way it was going, that’s for sure.

+“I’m charged with doing what’s best for the New York Mets.
+If it makes me look however it makes me look or whatever, I’m going to do it every time and live with the consequences.
+I’m not here to not hurt somebody’s feelings.
+I’m going to do what’s best for our players and the New York Mets.
+I felt like that was best for us right now.
+There’s some pretty obvious reasons why it was necessary.”

 Fans yelled “Cheater!” at Musgrove, a member of the 2017 Houston Astros World Series champions that were found by Major League Baseball to have stolen signs illegally to help their hitters.